andrew-aladev/byfly-wifi-auth/README.rst

      */10 * * * * byfly-wifi-auth.sh

 Don't forget to enable autostart of crontab.
+Crontab job is required because remote auth system is buggy and not reliable.

 Let ``192.168.1.1`` be a local ip address of router.